 All we ask in return is that you’re aged 16 or over, you can commit about two-and-a-half to three hours of your time each week, and you’ve got the determination and enthusiasm to produce great content and to make a difference in the community.

 Why Radio Harrow?

-Last year’s volunteer survey showed that our volunteers like “seeing other volunteers grow”, “Meeting a wide variety of engaged and friendly volunteers” and “The people, the impact we make [and] opportunities to grow and evolve” – so you’ll be bound to have a good time.
-But don’t let us tell you this – watch below to find out what our volunteers and presenters think:
+A recent volunteer survey showed that our volunteers like “seeing other volunteers grow”, “Meeting a wide variety of engaged and friendly volunteers” and “The people, the impact we make [and] opportunities to grow and evolve” – so you’ll be bound to have a good time.

 How can I get involved?

 To become a volunteer (operating remotely until further notice) please spend some time completing the below form.
 Successful candidates will be contacted by our Volunteers Liaison Manager and invited to an induction.
 Please note we are not able to accept work experience students who are required to complete a set programme.
 We do not offer paid roles.